micahflee/semiphemeral.com/README.md

 Install [terraform](https://www.terraform.io/downloads.html), python 3.7+, and pipenv.

 Copy `vars-sample` to `.vars` and edit it to add a DigitalOcean API token, and the fingerprint of an SSH key uploaded to DigitalOcean.
-The SSH private key must be in `~/.ssh/semiphemeral`.

 Use `devops.py`.
 Each command requires passing in either `staging` or `prod`: